chsxf/mfx.wiki.mirror/Lifecycle-of-a-Request.md

 Requests in MFX goes through several stages before a response is provided.
 These steps are mostly handled by the [[Core Manager]].

 1. Route path info extraction from the request URI
-1. Route path info validation
+1. Route path info parsing and validation
 1. Calling pre-processing callbacks
 1. Pre-conditions validation
 1. Processing the route